 Todd J. Stein’s The Final Fight Scores Semifinalist Spot in StoryPros International Screenplay Contest

-Writer-producer Todd J. Stein advanced to the semifinals of the 19th StoryPros International Screenplay Contest with his gritty, true-story “THE FINAL FIGHT.”
+The Final Fight advanced to the semifinals of the StoryPros International Screenplay Contest, placing among the competition’s top submissions.

-Stein’s advancement comes with a powerful advantage: he brings more than 20 years of experience in film, television, and branded entertainment, collaborating with studios, production companies, and A-list talent across the U.S. and internationally.

 “Reaching the semifinals with StoryPros is another reminder of how far this project has come,” said Stein.
 “With all the momentum building, this is exactly the right time to partner with agencies, producers, and talent who see the story’s potential.”